-Seasoned characters gain a +1 weapon, +1 shield, +1 rod of the pact keeper, or a +1 wand of the war mage tied to their background (a Folk Hero might get an old +1 greatsword that belonged to a retired adventurer, a Sage may find a +1 wand of the war mage hidden in a library, etc.).
-Your character's Magic Item Limit applies to this item, and the item can't be sold or traded.
+Adept characters can choose to gain a +1 weapon, +1 shield, +1 rod of the pact keeper, or a +1 wand of the war mage tied to their background (a Folk Hero might get an old +1 greatsword that belonged to a retired adventurer, a Sage may find a +1 wand of the war mage hidden in a library, for example).
+Your character's Magic Item Limit applies to this item, and the item can't be sold or traded, but can be replaced with other items as you wish.